Rural Health Clinic Cost Report - Useful

 Primary Care Enhanced Physician Rates may continue to

-You must self-attest and submit board certification proof to
+You will need to self-attest and submit board certification

-continue payments for 2015 Primary Care Enhanced Physician
+proof to continue payments for 2016 Primary Care Enhanced

 Qualification for the payment increase will end the earliest